pjaos/ct6_meter_os/software/ct6_app_server/README.md

 This dashboard allows the user to examine the data from CT6 hardware units.
 Each CT6 unit is displayed in a separate tab.

  - The Today/Yesterday, This Week/Last Week, This Month/Last Month and This Year/Last Year green buttons populate the start and stop date fields and trigger a new power plot of the data.
-The Start and Stop fields can be updated directly if the user requires other start stop date/times.
+The '>' and '<' buttons either side of the start and stop fields can be used to increment or decrement the fields by one day for each press.
+The Start and Stop fields can also be updated directly.
+The buttons at the bottom of the dash can then be selected to plot the data.

  - The grey Sec, Min, Hour and Day buttons set the resolution of the data to plot (default = Min).
 It may be necessary for the user to reduce the resolution when plotting over long time periods.